Pereshchepyne

 Pereschepyne (Перещепине, /uk/) is a small city in Samar Raion, Dnipropetrovsk Oblast, Ukraine.
 It is located 70 mi north of the administrative center of the oblast, Dnipro.
 Pereshchepyne hosts the administration of Pereshchepyne urban hromada, one of the hromadas of Ukraine.
 Population: In 2001, the population was 10,041.

 The first written mention of Pereshchepyne dates back to 1764.
-It was then a part of the Orelska palanka of the Nova Sich.
+It was then a part of the Oril Palanka of the Nova Sich.
 According to the Account of a former Cossack ...
 M. L. Korzh, Pereshchepyne is named listed the 17 oldest Cossack settlements in the Katerynoslav region.

+Demographics

+As of the 2001 Ukrainian census, Pereshchpyne had a population of 10,150 inhabitants.
+The ethnic and linguistic composition of the population at the time of the census was as follows: